Personalized Learning Path Planning with Goal-Driven Learner State Modeling: Introduction

 $\bullet$ \textbf{Planning Long-term Learning Process}.
 Learning is a goal-driven, multi-step process.
 Existing LLM-based systems are often driven by short-sighted or single-step decisions~\cite{cevikbas2024empirical,duha2023chatgpt,whalen2023chatgpt}, without optimizing for cumulative educational impact.
 Effective long-term learning path planning requires a general mechanism to capture the abstract educational goals and translate them into computable reward signals that can guide further optimization~\cite{fahad2023reinforcement}.

 $\bullet$ \textbf{Understanding diverse learner states and adapting to heterogeneous learning resources}.
-Learner states, encompassing cognitive levels, interest, and motivations, evolve continuously throughout the learning process~\cite{an2025modeling}.
-This requires adaptive systems that can infer and respond to these dynamic changes.
+Learner states, evolving continuously throughout the learning process~\cite{an2025modeling}, requires adaptive systems that can infer and respond to these dynamic changes.
 However, existing approaches often lack explicit mechanisms to model such evolving learner states or to integrate diverse learning resources~\cite{hu2024teaching,moundridou2024generative}, limiting their ability to construct and deliver coherent personalized learning experiences~\cite{ikwuanusi2023ai,bernacki2021systematic,maghsudi2021personalized}.

 In this paper, we introduce \system, a structured framework for PLPP that integrates a reinforcement-based training paradigm and an LLM-driven educational architecture.
 We first define a goal-driven learner state model to represent learning objectives and learning motivations.
 Building on this, we design an automated reward function that transforms these abstract states into computable reward signals by quantifying the alignment of objectives and motivations in a learning process.
 This signal guides a two-stage training pipeline, including supervised fine-tuning (SFT) for initialization and Group Relative Policy Optimization (GRPO)~\cite{shao2024grpo} for further refinement.
 We then deploy the policy into an LLM-driven educational architecture, unifying learner profiling, path planning, and adaptive delivery into an integrated learning process.